 - Cure underarm odor.
-Regular deodorant only mask underarm odor with a heavy perfume smell, but antiseptic mouthwash can eliminate the bacteria that causes the odor.
+Regular deodorant only masks the underarm odor with a heavy perfume smell, but antiseptic mouthwash can eliminate the bacteria that causes the odor.
 Apply to armpits with a cotton ball, preferably to armpits that are not freshly shaven (it might sting).

 - Treat athlete’s foot.
 Antiseptic mouthwash might be all you need to treat mild athlete’s foot or toenail fungus.
 Use a cotton ball soaked in mouthwash to apply to the affected area several times a day.
 Athlete’s foot should respond after a few days; toenail fungus may take several months.
 If you don’t see a response by then, make an appointment with a dermatologist.

 - Disinfect a cut.
-For small cuts or wounds, you can use antiseptic mouthwash to disinfect your skin.
-Before it bacame a mouthwash, original Listerine was successfully used as an antiseptic to prevent surgical infections.
+For small cuts or wounds, you can use Listerine to disinfect your skin.
+Before it became a mouthwash, original Listerine was successfully used as an antiseptic to prevent surgical infections.

 - Add to wash cycle.
 Smelly socks and underwear are often laden with bacteria and fungi that may not all come out in a regular wash.
 Add a cup of antiseptic mouthwash to the wash cycle, and you just might solve the problem.